Richard Feynman was an American physicist who won the 1965 Nobel Prize in Physics.

 The World According to Physics, theoretical physicist Jim Al-Khalili’s latest book, is his “ode to physics”.
 Here, he talks us through the books that inspired his passion for physics, in an updated interview with Five Books.

 What are the best books for getting a teenager into physics?
-Kate Lee, a physics teacher at St Paul’s Girls School, recommends books about NASA, space travel, and the Big Bang—and puzzles the question of why it is so hard for young women to stay in physics as a profession.
+Kate Lee, a physics teacher at St Paul’s Girls School, recommends books about NASA, space travel, and the Big Bang—and puzzles over the question of why it is so hard for young women to stay in physics as a profession.